ddries/OS-Dev/README.md

 ## Warnings:
 ### Non-dangerous:
 - 16-bit Shell is buggy.
 If you're going to play with it, don't backspace when there are no more characters.
 Furthermore, shell may crash or get stuck sometimes.
-- If you press a different key of the displayed ones, computer will halt.
+- If you press a different key of the displayed ones at any time user input is needed, computer will halt.
 It's not a bug but a coded feature.
 Just follow the instructions.
 - If an error occurs at any time of the boot process, computer will halt.
 It's a coded feature to prevent damaging the computer.
 You'll need to restart the PC.